This is by far the most common question when buying a chain lube for your bike.

 What’s the big deal about combining wax with ceramic lube?

-The major complaint aside from curing time that most riders have about ceramic lube is that it needs to be reapplied quite often.
-In some cases, every 35 to 40 miles, depending on the riding conditions.
+The major complaint aside from curing time that most riders have about ceramic lube is that it needs to be reapplied quite often, in some cases, every 35–40 miles, to be specific.

 3. Ceramic Speed UFO Drip